Who Is Jesus Christ, A Biblical Case for the Real Jesus:

 “Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death …”

 while difficult for many to understand, this verse could again be speaking of Christ’s attitude.

 Envision, on any given day, when Jesus was performing great miracles, such as healing the sick, feeding the 5,000, walking on water, raising the dead, etc. Then picture Jesus marveling over his prophetic ministry:

 “Fear gripped them all, and they began glorifying God, saying, ‘A great prophet has arisen among us!’ and, ‘God has visited His people.'”
 (Luke 7:16 NASB)

-That must have been a humbling experience for Jesus Christ; again: The main focus of Phillipians 2:5-11 is about the attitude Jesus took; and, how we should have the same attitude.
-To read into Phillipians 2:5-11 teachings of Christ’s supposed pre-incarnate nature, which is unlike anything we can associate with, is no doubt a departure from the general context of the passage.
+That must have been a humbling experience for Jesus; again: The main focus of Philippians 2:5-11 is about the attitude Jesus took; and, how we should have the same attitude.
+To read into Philippians 2:5-11 teachings of Christ’s supposed pre-incarnate nature, which is unlike anything we can associate with, is no doubt a departure from the general context of the passage.